zuplo/docs/docs/handlers/redirect.md

 ## Setup in routes.oas.json

-You can also configure the Redirect Handler directly in the **routes.oas.json** file, e.g. as in the route below (which is redirecting requests at the root of your domain to your docs page at /docs).
+You can also configure the Redirect Handler directly in the **routes.oas.json** file, for example, as in the route below (which is redirecting requests at the root of your domain to your docs page at /docs).

 ```json
 "paths": {